Unit 2 - Practice Quiz

 A. Deleting features that are not useful.

-D. Removing outliers from the training set.
+C. Removing outliers from the training set.

 47 Geometrically, what does the likelihood in a Gaussian Naïve Bayes represent?

-A. The probability of the class .
+A. The volume of the dataset.

-B. The volume of the dataset.
+B. The probability of the class .

 C. The density of the data point within the cluster of class .